 In other words, many of us want to make more responsible tourism choices but don’t know where to start.

 That’s where Travalyst comes in.

-We’re harnessing the collective power of our partners, influencing how the industry operates, and accelerating consumer access to sustainability information.
+We’re harnessing the collective power of our partners to give you access to clear, consistent and credible sustainability information.

-Over time, our goal is to make this information available everywhere, no matter which travel booking site you use.
+Over time, our goal is to make this information available everywhere, no matter how you book your travel.
 We’ll also be working to expand current reporting to include a broader view of sustainability in aviation, beyond carbon emissions.